 They are also great if space is limited and you have a lot of information to put across.

 Your product may not even be a tangible item – what if it is a service?

 Well, photographs are still vitally important, perhaps more so, as to describe a service simply can be a challenge.

 ‘Product’ photographs for services work really well, they just need more thought and planning, but as is so often the case, a lot can be explained in a single image.

 For example, without any other context or information, this photo clearly explains it is about repair or replacement of watch straps.
 It’s not appropriate as a group shot (see above) for strap options, but as a demonstration of a service, it’s perfect.

 You may even have use of a service photo if you sell product and carry out follow up services.

 Want to know more about product photography?

 At Splento, we have professional photographers who specialise in product photography around the world.
 We can handle any size and scale of catalogue, large or small, and can produce the final, retouched images within 24 hours (guaranteed).
-And for a fixed rate from just £99 an hour, we can guarantee our services will fit your budget too.
+And for a fixed rate, we can guarantee our services will fit your budget too.

 And if we can’t come to you, we also work remotely.